 Expedia, Inc. v.
-Broward County, Florida and Department of Revenue (Case No. 1st filing 09-131), (Case No. 2nd filing 09-3299), Second Judicial Circuit; Priceline.com, Inc. and Travelweb LLC v.
-Broward County, Florida and Department of Revenue (Case No. 1st filing 09-127), (Case No. 2nd filing 09-3301), Second Judicial Circuit; Hotwire, Inc. v.
-Broward County, Florida and Department of Revenue (Case No. 1st filing 09-128), (Case No. 2nd filing 09-3297), Second Judicial Circuit; Travelocity.com, LP v.
-Broward County, Florida and Department of Revenue (Case No. 1st filing 09-125), (Case No. 2nd filing 09-3302), Second Judicial Circuit; Orbitz LLC; and Internetwork Publishing Corp., d/b/a Lodging.com v.
-Broward County, Florida and Department of Revenue (Case No. 1st filing 09-126), (Case No. 2nd filing 09-3300), Second Judicial Circuit; and Hotels.com, LP v.
-Broward County, Florida and Department of Revenue (Case No. 1st filing 09-129), (Case No. 2nd filing 09-3298), Second Judicial Circuit.
+Broward County, Florida and Department of Revenue (Case No. 1st filing 09-131), (Case No. 2nd filing 09-3299), (Case No. 3rd, filing 11-001392), Second Judicial Circuit; Priceline.com, Inc. and Travelweb LLC v.
+Broward County, Florida and Department of Revenue (Case No. 1st filing 09-127), (Case No. 2nd filing 09-3301), (Case No. 3rd filing 11-001417), Second Judicial Circuit; Hotwire, Inc. v.
+Broward County, Florida and Department of Revenue (Case No. 1st filing 09-128), (Case No. 2nd filing 09-3297), (Case No. 3rd filing 11-001394), Second Judicial Circuit; Travelocity.com, LP v.
+Broward County, Florida and Department of Revenue (Case No. 1st filing 09-125), (Case No. 2nd filing 09-3302), (Case No. 3rd filing 11-001410), Second Judicial Circuit; Orbitz LLC; and Internetwork Publishing Corp., d/b/a Lodging.com v.
+Broward County, Florida and Department of Revenue (Case No. 1st filing 09-126), (Case No. 2nd filing 09-3300), (Case No. 3rd filing 11-001418), Second Judicial Circuit; and Hotels.com, LP v.
+Broward County, Florida and Department of Revenue (Case No. 1st filing 09-129), (Case No. 2nd filing 09-3298), (Case No. 3rd filing 11-001393), Second Judicial Circuit.
 These cases have been consolidated under Case No. 09-126 and Orbitz LLC is the leading case.

 Plaintiffs advertise and sell hotel accommodations to customers over the Internet.
-Generally, it is claimed in the Complaints that Plaintiffs contract with hotels for a right to obtain an inventory of rooms at a negotiated discount or wholesale rate ("net rate").
+Generally, it is claimed in the complaints that Plaintiffs contract with hotels for a right to obtain an inventory of rooms at a negotiated discount or wholesale rate ("net rate").
 Plaintiffs charge their customers a room rate (retail price) that is greater than the negotiated wholesale rate.
 Plaintiffs collect from customers the net rate; a markup on the net rate, including service fees (which Plaintiffs claim are for services they provide to customers) and tax, which is an amount of tax estimated by the Plaintiffs/hotels to be due on transient rentals, based on the "net rate."

 When a customer checks out of a hotel, the hotel invoices Plaintiffs for the net rate and tax amount.
 Plaintiffs pay the hotels this amount and retain the markup and service fees, as compensation for their services of facilitating the room reservation.
 The complaints provide that the hotels remit the tax to the Department of Revenue.

 Plaintiffs are contesting the Tourist Development Tax that was assessed by Broward County on the difference between the tax calculated on the retail price charged by Plaintiffs to its customers and the tax remitted, based on the net rate.
-Plaintiffs contest the validity of the assessments, contending, in part, that they are not in the business of renting, leasing or letting accommodations in Broward County or own hotels or hotel rooms.
-The issues in these cases are: Does the Broward County tax assessment: 1) Violate Broward County Code and Florida Law; 2) Violate the Internet Tax Freedom Act and the Supremacy Clause: 3) Violate the Commerce Clause; 4)
+Plaintiffs contend, in part, that they are not in the business of renting, leasing or letting accommodations in Broward County or own hotels or hotel rooms.

-Violate Due Process and is vague; 5) Breach confidentiality provisions under s.
-213.053, F.S.; or 6) Violate the U.S. Constitution, by the manner Broward conducted the audit assessment through its contingency counsel?
+The issues in these cases are: Does the Broward County tax assessment: 1) Violate Broward County Code and Florida Law; 2) Violate the Internet Tax Freedom Act and the Supremacy Clause; 3) Violate the Commerce Clause; 4) Violate Due Process and is vague; 5) Breach confidentiality provisions under Section 213.053, Florida Statutes; or 6) Violate the U.S. Constitution, by the manner Broward conducted the audit assessment through its contingency counsel?